Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 Put simply, you just need to write

--style docstrings for your modifications, the automated documentation build process will take care of the rest!
-You can refer to the existing work as a reference, seeAPI Reference
+google-style docstrings for your modifications, the automated documentation build process will take care of the rest!
+You can refer to the existing work as a reference, seeAPI Referencesection for examples.

 Recommended Tools for this Step